Saco1/Saco1/README.md

-- 👋 Hi, I’m @Saco1
+- 👋 Hi, I’m Suteekshan kumar mahto
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analytics and stats
-- 📫 How to reach me ...
+- 📫 How to reach me kumarsuteekshan@gmail.com

 <!---
 Saco1/Saco1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.